-Rubber tappers are multi-ethnic in composition, though there is a greater number of Malay tapper-owners (usually of small rubber plots of land), a few Chinese, and probably none or just an insignificant number of Indians.
-The ratio of tappers-employees is probably in the reverse order.
+Rubber tappers are multiethnic in composition, though regarding tapper-owners (usually of small rubber plots of land), there is a greater number of Malays, a few Chinese, and probably none or just an insignificant number of Indians.
+The ethnic ratio of employed tappers is probably in the reverse order.

 The nature of rubber tapping requires the tappers, for practical reasons, to be located or housed in the plantations.
 In the general case this means a rather difficult life with few amenities, especially schooling for their children.

 When I was a young lad, I went to stay at a rubber estate somewhere in Perak during the school holidays to experience what it would be like.
 My uncle was the estate manager and welcomed my request to bunk at his huge bungalow during the two weeks’ vacation.

 After a couple of days of driving around the plantation with my Unc in his land-rover, and visiting its various buildings, I was feeling bored after seeing the 12,176th tree, or was it the 57,902nd?

 I told Unc that I would like to accompany one of the tappers on his morning tapping.
 Hmmm, even at my tender age my latent socialist nature was already urging me to check out the harsh life of a rubber tapper.